 To deploy this jar into the Neo4j server we copy it into the plugins directory and restart the instance.

-In a multi-DC scenario, while it remains a rare occurence, it does allow operators to bias which data centers are used to
+In a multi-DC scenario, while it remains a rare occurrence, it is possible to bias which data centers are used to host Raft

-causal_clustering.refuse_to_be_leader=true in those data centers where we do not want leaders to materialize.
+causal_clustering.refuse_to_be_leader=true on the leaders in the data centers where we do not want leaders to materialize.

 In doing so we implicitly prefer the instances where we have not applied that setting.